 Where: 1132 Leslie St, Toronto, ON

-This location has some insane views even when the sky is not lit up, so you know it’s a must-hit for this.
+This location has some epic views even when the sky is not lit up, so you know it’s a must-hit for this.
 Travel to the outer edges of Toronto to enjoy beaches, trails, and of course awesome views.
 The distance from downtown means you can enjoy the sky without too much light pollution getting in your way.

 Where: 1 Brimley Rd S